 The Able 1 spacecraft, a squat conical fiberglass structure built by Space Technology Laboratories (STL), carried a crude infrared TV scanner.
 The simple thermal radiation device carried a small parabolic mirror for focusing reflected light from the lunar surface onto a cell that would transmit voltage proportional to the light it received.
 Engineers painted a pattern of dark and light stripes on the spacecraft’s outer surface to regulate internal temperature.
 The spacecraft was also disinfected with ultraviolet light prior to launch.

-According to the ideal mission profile, Able 1 was designed to reach the Moon’s vicinity 2.6 days after launch following which the TX-8-6 solid propellant motor would fire to insert the payload into orbit around the Moon.
-Orbital altitude would have been 29,000 kilometers with an optimal lifetime of about two weeks.
+According to the ideal mission profile, Able 1 was designed to reach the Moon’s vicinity 2.6 days after launch following which the TX-8-6 solid-propellant motor would fire to insert the payload into orbit around the Moon.
+Orbital altitude would have been 18,000 miles (29,000 kilometers) with an optimal lifetime of about two weeks.

-The actual mission, however, lasted only 73.6 seconds, the Thor first stage having exploded at an altitude of 15.2 kilometers altitude.
+The actual mission, however, lasted only 73.6 seconds, the Thor first stage having exploded at an altitude of about 9 miles (15 kilometers) altitude.
 Telemetry was received from the payload for at least 123 seconds after the explosion, probably until impact in the Atlantic.
 Investigators concluded that the accident had been caused by a turbopump gearbox failure.

 Siddiqi, Asif A. Beyond Earth: A Chronicle of Deep Space Exploration, 1958-2016.
 NASA History Program Office, 2018.